google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 <!--
 A model consists of layers of nodes.
 In the lab that we are about to do, those layers are `Dense` layers.
 A dense layer in a neural network is a layer where every node is connected to every node in the next layer.

 In the example we have on this slide, we create three `Dense` layer classes.
-This actually creates a neural network that is four layers deep though.
+This actually creates a neural network that is four layers deep, though.

-When we make the first layer we pass in an input shape.
+When we make the first layer, we pass in an input shape.
 This is the shape of the features that you'll be feeding into the model.
 In this case we chose an input shape of 8.
 That indicates that we'll be providing 8 features to the model.
 The input layer is the first layer.

 But you should also notice that we passed the number 32 to the `Dense` constructor.
 This creates our first hidden layer with 32 nodes.

 In review, this first line of code creates two layers.
 An input layer that accepts 8 features.
-That layer is densly connected to the next layer, which has 32 nodes.
+That layer is densely connected to the next layer, which has 32 nodes.
 This means that there are 8x32 connections between the layers.

 The next line of code creates another dense layer.
 This layer is 16 nodes wide.
 Notice that we pass an activation function to this layer.
 The activation we chose is the relu activation.
-By default the activation for a dense layer in TensorFlow Keras is a $f(x) = x$.
+By default the activation for a dense layer in TensorFlow Keras is $f(x) = x$.
 We can adjust the activation function layer by layer.

 There are many activation functions available in the `tensorflow.keras.activations` namespace.
 Many of these can be referenced by name as shown in this example.
 There are more activation functions available in `tf.nn`.
-For these functions you'll need to pass in the class like `tf.nn.leaky_relu` instead of just the name.
+For these functions you'll need to pass in the class - like `tf.nn.leaky_relu` - instead of just the name.

 The final layer that we create is our output layer.
 Since we have been doing single output regressions, this output layer has only one node.
 That node will be our predicted regression value for a given set of input features.

 You aren't limited to one output though.
-As we move into classification we'll see examples with more than one output node.
+As we move into classification, we'll see examples with more than one output node.
 -->

 ---